modyo/modyo-docs/docs/brand/colors.md

 # Colors

-The color in a brand is important since it allows giving personality to a company, product or person, it is a distinctive factor, it gives identity and it allows the brand to be positioned.
+The color in a brand is important since it adds personality to a company, product or person.
+It is a distinctive factor, creates an identity and it allows the brand to be positioned.
 It takes on great power in people's minds.

-All brands have primary colors that identify them, these are the corporate colors.
+All brands have primary colors that identify them, these are our corporate colors.

 ## Primary colors

-The primary brand colors are petrol blue and green.
+The primary colors of our brand are petrol blue and green.
 The two are connected and represent the identity of Modyo.
-They are used to generate contrast, presence and accessibility in each of the formats where it is present.
+They are used to generate contrast, presence and accessibility in each of the possible formats.

-### Primary brand colors

-Our secondary colors, which usually accompany the brand on different media, are blue.
-They should be used sparingly throughout illustration, photography, and product to maintain meaning and potency.

 <table class="no-border">
 <tr>